UtrechtUniversity/Workshop-IRAS/docs/Parallel_programming_R.md

 ```
 R will ask you from which "Cran mirror" to download.
 Answer 1 or 8.
 It will take quite a while to install this packages.
 There will appear many messages on your screen.
 Just wait till you see the R prompt '>' again.
 Close R with `quit()`

 In the file `./R/digits_svm_bt.R` we have rewritten our example to work with `batchtools`.
 Open this script in an editor and browse the code.
-If you want you run this script step-by-step in RStudio on your laptop provided that you have `installed.packages('batchtools')` in RStudio.
+If you want you can run this script step-by-step in RStudio on your laptop provided that you have `installed.packages('batchtools')` in RStudio.

 There are several points we want to focus your attention to: